Reconnection of infinitely thin antiparallel vortices and coherent structures: Conclusions

 \section{Conclusions}

-A new model~\eqref{eq:main_equation} describing the interaction of a pair of antiparallel vortices was developed.
+Even though it is not entirely clear what happens in the reconnection time the further evolution of vortices contains coherent structures reminiscent to the ones generated by a polygonal vortex~\cite{delahoz2018, jerrard2015}.
+In order to extract and analyze these structures a new model~\eqref{eq:main_equation} describing the interaction of a pair of antiparallel vortices is developed.
 The introduction of the regularization parameter $r_c$ allows us to go beyond the reconnection time.
-For the length of the tangent vector of the vortex we obtained and the closed expression~\eqref{eq:arclength}.
+Moreover, the model provides a closed expression~\eqref{eq:arclength} for the length of the tangent vector of the vortex central line.
 This length is proportional to the circulation and, according to our result, it is increasing, when the distance between vortices tends to $0$.
 It can be considered as the vortex stretching phenomenon.
-The model predicts the Crow waves firstly described in~\cite{crow1970} and the formation of coherent structures reminiscent to those presented in the evolution of the polygonal vortex studied in~\cite{delahoz2018, jerrard2015}.
-These structures are a pair of horseshoes in the spirit of~\cite{schwarz1985, vega2003} connected by the bridge which is artificial but can not be removed due to restrictions of the model.
+The model also predicts the Crow waves firstly described in~\cite{crow1970} and the formation of coherent structures.
+These structures are a pair of horseshoes in the spirit of~\cite{schwarz1985, vega2003} connected by a bridge which is artificial but can not be removed due to restrictions of the model.
 Nevertheless, we have shown analytically in section~\ref{sec:analysis}, that the non smoothness of the horseshoe due to the bridge can be bounded.
-The model also predicts the square root time scale for the separation rate after the reconnection.
+Finally, the model predicts the square root timescale for the separation rate after the reconnection.